 If you have been diagnosed with dementia, you should talk to your doctor.
 Often people find it easier to manage a diagnosis if they can understand the disease and its implications.
 Find out how best to talk with your doctor to make sure that you obtain the health care, advice and support you want.

 Dementia Australia has a range of information and services to support people with all types of dementia and their families throughout the course of the illness.
 You can contact the National Dementia Helpline on 1800 100 500 for more information.

 Support services for people with dementia and their carers

 Support is vital for people with dementia.
 The help of families, friends and carers can make a positive difference in managing the illness.

 Southern Cross Care offers a wide range of services to help both the person with dementia and their carers.
-Our Mind and Memory Support bundle provides in-home support or centre-based respite programs to assist people with dementia and their families with additional support to keep their brain active and health resilient while allowing their carer to have a much-needed break.
+We offer in-home support or centre-based respite programs to assist people with dementia and their families with additional support to keep their brain active and health resilient while allowing their carer to have a much-needed break.

 Our specialist dementia care team is on hand to assess and guide you on behaviours and living environments to improve the function, independence and well-being of a person living with dementia as well as their carer’s.
 We will put in to place the right strategies and care plan to help understand and manage the complexities of dementia to assist clients to live life to the full.

 If you have any questions on dementia or aged care, then call our Advice Line on 1300 000 161.

 Sources: Dementia Australia: www.dementia.org.au